edneville/please/README.md

 Many enterprises may wish to permit access to a user for a limited time only, even if that individual is in the role permanently.

+# pleaseedit

+`pleaseedit` enables editing of files as another user.
+Enable editing rather than execution with `edit=true`.
+The first argument will be passed to `EDITOR`.

+This is performed as follows:

+1. user runs edit as `pleaseedit -u root /etc/fstab`
+2. `/etc/fstab` is copied to `/tmp/fstab.pleaseedit.tmp`
+3. user's `EDITOR` is executed against `/tmp/fstab.pleaseedit.tmp`
+4. if `EDITOR` exits 0 then `/tmp/fstab.pleaseedit.tmp` is copied to `/etc/fstab.pleaseedit.tmp`
+5.  `/etc/fstab.pleaseedit.tmp` is set as root owned and `renamed` to `/etc/fstab`

 # contributions

 I welcome pull requests with open arms.